Xovee/cs-conf-stats/Need-Check.md

 ## Next Online-Check Candidates

-After resolving the partial records above, continue with conferences whose 2026 proceedings or chair reports may now be available:
+After resolving the partial records above, continue with conferences whose 2026 proceedings or chair reports may now be available.
+The first 2026 candidate sweep is complete; choose the next batch from conferences that still lack a 2026 entry.

-- VLDB 2026
-- ICDM 2026
-- CSCW 2026

 ## If-You-Know Exceptions